sifat-fahimul/assignment-10-health-care-/README.md

 # this is a medical related website

-netlify live site link [visit App](https://github.com/facebook/create-react-app).
+firebase live site link [visit App](https://health-caree.web.app/home).

 ## About this site
 - Item 1  this is a medical website may you like this.